GenomicsAotearoa/long-read-assembly/docs/pages/day1b_familiarise_w_data.md

         --outdir nanocomp_ul_vs_ul_50kb
     ```

-??? clipboard-question "When we filter for reads over 50kb, how many reads and total basepairs of DNA are filtered out?"
+??? clipboard-question "When we filter for reads over 50kb, how many reads and total base pairs of DNA are filtered out?"

     Over half of the reads are filtered out, but only about 25% of the data (see "Total bases") is filtered.
 This makes sense as the long reads contribute more bp per read.